megphillips91/charter-boat-bookings-dep/readme.txt

 * sunset charters adjust start time based on duration set and arrival back to dock at civil twilight
 * availability dynamically considers the start time of sunset charters

-Please consider upgrading to [Premium Owner Operator](https://msp-media.org/product/charter-boat-bookings-owner-operator/) version which offers many more features you may find useful in your business.
+Please consider upgrading to [Pro](https://msp-media.org/charter-boat-bookings/) version which offers many more features you may find useful in your business.

 == Installation ==